Email Threading That Keeps Agents in Context

 How MultiMail solves this

 MultiMail exposes email conversations as first-class objects.
-Each thread has a stable ID, an ordered message list, and pre-computed In-Reply-To and References header values ready to attach to your reply.
-When your agent calls get_thread, it receives the full message history — not just the latest email — along with the correct Message-ID of the message being replied to.
-The reply_email endpoint sets RFC 2822 threading headers automatically, so downstream mail clients group the conversation correctly regardless of which client receives the reply.
+Each thread has a stable thread_id and an ordered list of its emails.
+When your agent calls get_thread, it receives the full conversation — every email's id, sender, subject, and direction, not just the latest.
+To reply, you call reply_email against the email's id; MultiMail computes and attaches the RFC 2822 In-Reply-To and References headers for you, so downstream mail clients group the conversation correctly regardless of which client receives the reply.

 1